-Home | Lineage and Birth | The early years. | Conrad the Mountee. | 23rd of August 1914 | Captivity Espionage and Escapes | Augustabad | Barry Bingham VC | Conrad meets M | Conrad Assistant Military Atache. | The Last Tigerhunt. | The Archaeology of the Reich | From Intrigue and artifice to Art. | The names Ffrench, Conrad Ffrench. | Ian Fleming | The Black Ore of Death | An Evil Medium | Off the Chessboard. | Arbutus Point. | Conrad retires to the field | The Art of Conrad O'Brien-Ffrench | The Quotient of Conjecture. | News and Gossip | Bookshop & Bibliography | Mailbag | Related Links | Contact Me
+Home | Lineage and Birth | The early years. | Conrad the Mountee. | 23rd of August 1914 | Captivity Espionage and Escapes | Augustabad | Barry Bingham VC | Conrad meets M | Conrad Assistant Military Atache. | The ffrench Connection | The Last Tigerhunt. | The Archaeology of the Reich | From Intrigue and artifice to Art. | The names Ffrench, Conrad Ffrench. | Ian Fleming | The Black Ore of Death | An Evil Medium | Off the Chessboard. | Arbutus Point. | Conrad retires to the field | The Art of Conrad O'Brien-ffrench | The Quotient of Conjecture. | News and Gossip | Bookshop & Bibliography | Mailbag | Related Links | Contact Me

-Conrad Faulk O'Brien-ffrench.
+Conrad Fulke O'Brien-ffrench.
 Artist and Spy.

 Conrad Assistant Military Atache.